Which Acana Recipes Get

 Based on its ingredients alone, Acana Dog Food looks like an above-average dry product.

 As a group, Acana features an average protein content of 34% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 40% for the overall product line.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the multiple legumes, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the multiple legumes, this looks like the profile of a kibble containing a notable amount of meat.

-Acana is a grain-free dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.
+Acana is a grain-free dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.

 However, it’s unfortunate the company chose to include so much plant-based protein in its recipe.
 Otherwise, we would have been compelled to award this product a higher rating.

 Acana Dog Food Recall History